 Accommodation: The Jolly Swagman Motel in Mungindi.

 You’ll travel the back roads to Collarenebri with a focus on the Barwon River before a highway run into Walgett.
 Then it is west to Brewarrina as the Castlereagh and Macquarie Rivers join the Barwon, from the south.
 Walgett features in the folklore poetry of Banjo Patterson and has a strong connection to an Aboriginal nation of several tribes, early explorers and an escaped convict George Clarke.
 It was the far extremity of paddle steamer river services into the expanding wool industry of the 1880’s.
 Near Brewarrina the Barwon becomes the Darling and you’ll spend time inspecting the ingenious design of Aboriginal Fish Traps said to be 40,000 yrs old.
-Contemplate the tragic massacre of 400 Aborigines at Hospital Creek and later arrive at the station home of a former Young Australian Farmer of the Year.
+Contemplate the tragic massacre of 400 Aboriginal people at Hospital Creek.
+Subject to farming availability at the time, we’ll pop in for a chat with a former Young Australian Farmer of the Year.
 Here, an enterprising couple are following the internationally acclaimed practices of holistic farm management developed by a biologist from Rhodesia.
 Absorb a fascinating insight into farm regeneration, organics, enterprise based conservation and the abundance of wildlife on their gazetted refuge.

-This morning you explore the back roads and feeder river systems to Bourke, with strategic crossings of the Bokhara, Birrie and Culgoa Rivers.
+This morning you explore some back roads and feeder river systems to Bourke.
 The new Back of Bourke Exhibition Centre is a perfect starting point for appreciating the finer features of this iconic oasis town, etched firmly in Australian inland and river history.
 Here too was the haunt of poet Henry Lawson, site of explorer Mitchell’s fort / stockade, the last resting place of internationally acclaimed eye specialist, Prof Fred Hollows with other outback heroes.

 You commence your journey along the remote Darling River Run to Trilby Station, one of Australia’s great 4WD adventures, following an unsealed road down the east and west banks of the River.
 Here as many as 218 steamers once plied the river laden with stores travelling up stream to isolated stations and returning with thousands of wool bales bound for export to Europe.
 Sheep stations here were up to 2 million acres shearing 500,000 sheep.
 You arrive at Trilby Station for a comprehensive insight into family life in the outback – a 200,000 acre working sheep and cattle station of old.
 Here owners Liz and Gary love to present life on the land, “as it is”.